 SLUH student activities are considered as a co-curricular to the school’s program of education, which provides experiences that will help to develop each young man physically, mentally, spiritually, socially and emotionally.

-Coaches are first and foremost Jesuit educators who use their sports to present and reinforce meaningful lessons for life.
+Our coaches are first and foremost Jesuit educators who use sports to present and reinforce meaningful lessons for life.
 These lessons focus on the values expressed in the Profile of the Jesuit Graduate at Graduation.